Optical signatures of bulk g-wave altermagnetism in MnTe: Electronic Ground State

-The spin-group~\cite{litvin, altermagnet1} is $^{2}6/^{2}m^{2}m^{1}m$ and the sublattices are connected by the $[C_2\Vert C_{6z}t_{1/2}]$ operation, which consists of a translation along the $z$-axis by half a lattice vector combined with a $60^{\circ}$ rotation (screw symmetry) in real space accompanied by an inversion in spin space.
-These symmetries result in the formation of four spin-degenerate nodal planes in $k$-space.
-Figure~\ref{fig:fig1}b shows the Brillouin zone of $\alpha$-MnTe that exhibits as the defining feature of the bulk g-wave character three vertical nodal planes and one horizontal nodal plane (gray).
-The pink lines show the high symmetry path $L^{*}-\Gamma-L$ and the correspoinding band structure along this path is depicted in Fig.~\ref{fig:fig1}c.
-Overlayed on the band structure is a color code for the spin expectation value, $\langle s_{\boldsymbol{k},\mu}^{y}\rangle$, of the electronic Bloch state with momentum $\boldsymbol{k}$ and band index $\mu$ projected on the Néel vector direction ($y$-direction).
-Here, dark red indicates an orientation parallel to the $y$-axis, while dark blue indicates an antiparallel alignment.
+The spin-group~\cite{litvin, altermagnet1} used to describe the real-space and spin-space structure the $\alpha$-MnTe crystals is $^{2}6/^{2}m^{2}m^{1}m$.
+Its sublattices are connected by a translation along the $z$-axis by half a lattice vector combined with a $60^{\circ}$ rotation (screw symmetry) in real space accompanied by an inversion in spin space, which is conventionally denoted by $[C_2\Vert C_{6z}t_{1/2}]$.
+These symmetries give rise to four spin-degenerate nodal planes in $k$-space as illustrated in Fig.~\ref{fig:fig1}(b), which shows the Brillouin zone (BZ) of $\alpha$-MnTe.
+The three vertical nodal planes and one horizontal nodal plane (gray) constitute the defining feature of the bulk g-wave character.
+In addition to the nodal planes, we have represented in Fig.~\ref{fig:fig1}(b) by pink lines the high symmetry path $L^{*}-\Gamma-L$, along which the band structure is plotted in Fig.~\ref{fig:fig1}(c).
+The color code of the bands indicates the spin expectation value $\langle s_{\boldsymbol{k},\mu}^{y}\rangle$ of the electronic Bloch state with crystal momentum~$\boldsymbol{k}$ and band index~$\mu$.
+The spin structure is described by the projection $s^y$ of the spin vector on the Néel vector direction~$+y$ with dark red indicating an alignment parallel and dark blue an orientation antiparallel to the $y$-axis.
 We will refer to these as ``spin-up'' and ``spin-down'' in the following.
-The white regions represent spin-mixed regions that arise due to spin-orbit coupling (SOC).
-The bands along the paths $L^{\ast}-\Gamma$ and $\Gamma-L$ have the same form as a function of energy but exhibit the typical alternating spin pattern.
+The white regions represent spin-mixed regions that arise due to SOC.
+It is evident from Fig.~\ref{fig:fig1}(c) that the bands along the paths $L^{\ast}-\Gamma$ and $\Gamma-L$ have equal dispersion but exhibit a telltale alternating spin pattern.
+We note that the spin degeneracy within the nodal planes is lifted due to the presence of SOC~\cite{krempasky2024}, but for simplicity we will refer to these as nodal planes in the following.
+More details about the lifting of the Kramers degeneracy can be found in Supplementary Information S3~\cite{supplement}.